 I like to call it “Card Direction,” or sometimes “Layouts as Pictures.”

 It is an OBSERVATIONAL way of interpreting cards, as opposed to a mental approach.
 In other words, what happens when I simply LOOK AT the layout as it appears on the table and see what it is trying to tell me.
 It is very visual, which to me, works very well with cards.
 I already have a tendency to get too much “in my head” during readings, too far away from what is actually happening on the table in front of me, and I find this approach keeps me ultimately rooted and I get SO MUCH MORE out of my layouts.

 So let’s take an example.

-In the above layout, we have the 4-Card Spread from The Playing Card Oracles.
+In the above layout, cards appear in the “4-Card Spread” (from The Playing Card Oracles book.)
 In this spread, cards are laid out vertically.
 A new post will be written soon about the significance and meaning of laying cards out in this manner, but know that this technique does not depend on layout formation, and can be used with any layout.

 Above we have top card) Jack of Diamonds, Dango; 2nd card) 8 of Hearts, The Garden; third card: 5 of Diamonds, the Peddlar’s Ace; and fourth card) Queen of Hearts, Déja.

 In a traditional sense, only the 2nd and 3rd position cards are reversed and their meanings would be altered as such.
 In the “card direction” technique I am looking instead at how the pictures on the cards relate to each other, like looking at the whole layout as a collage.
 In this technique, card meanings play into how the card itself is relating to the cards around it via the pictures.
 It doesn’t isolate out just “reversed cards,” but invites the reader to see a greater story.